github/docs/content/osmand/map/online-raster-maps.md

 Raster maps can take significant amount of disk space, so you might need to regularly check it.
 For large datasets it's recommended to use 'sqlite raster source' cause it will store all tiles in 1 large *.sqlite package.

 ### Sqlite vs Metainfo sources
 OsmAnd Raster maps have two formats - SQ Lite and Metainfo.
-SQ Lite keeps all tiles in 1 large package, Metainfo stores tiles by sorting them into folders depending on the zoom.:
+SQ Lite keeps all tiles in 1 large package, Metainfo keeps one image file per tile:
 -   [**SQ Lite format**](/development/map-creation)
 -   [**Metainfo format**](/development/osmand-file-formats/osmand-metainfo)

-**Convert?**
+**Convert?** in Edit menu of online maps (Storage format)??

 ### Clear raster map cache

-Tiles are saved in the cache during using Online Raster maps as Main / Overlay / Underlay layer, you can see size of your SQ Lite or Metainfo file under name of your Online map in the list.
+Tiles are saved in the cache during using Online Raster maps as Main / Overlay / Underlay layer, you can see the size of your SQ Lite or Metainfo file under name of your Online map in the list:

-For see size of Online map cache:

 iOS: _menu -> Maps & Resources -> Intalled -> Online raster maps_. !!!ADD variable pictures